Who Was Emmeline Pankhurst?

 Though all her daughters had been members of the WSPU at some point, Pankhurst was only able to celebrate the achievement of (limited) suffrage with Christabel, her favorite.
 As a pacifist, Sylvia had disagreed with Pankhurst’s attitude toward the war, while Adela had moved to Australia.

-Pankhurst did not live to see it, but on July 2, 1928, Parliament gave women voting rights on a par with men’s.
+Pankhurst did not live to see it, but on July 2, 1928, Parliament gave women voting rights on par with those of their male counterparts.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!